hustvl/MapTR/README.md

 #
 ### News
 * **`Aug.
+14th, 2023`:** As required by many researchers, the code of MapTR-based map annotation framework (VMA) will be released at https://github.com/hustvl/VMA recently.
+* **`Aug.
 10th, 2023`:** We release [MapTRv2](https://arxiv.org/abs/2308.05736) on Arxiv.
 MapTRv2 demonstrates much stronger performance and much faster convergence.
 To better meet the requirement of the downstream planner (like [PDM](https://github.com/autonomousvision/nuplan_garage)), we introduce an extra semantic——centerline (using path-wise modeling proposed by [LaneGAP](https://github.com/hustvl/LaneGAP)).
-Code & model will be released in Late August.
+Code & model will be released in late August.
 Please stay tuned!
 * **`May.
 12th, 2023`:** MapTR now support various bevencoder, such as [BEVFormer encoder](projects/configs/maptr/maptr_tiny_r50_24e_bevformer.py) and [BEVFusion bevpool](projects\configs\maptr\maptr_tiny_r50_24e_bevpool.py).
 Check it out!
 * **`Apr.
-20th, 2023`:** Extending MapTR to a general map annotation framework ([paper](https://arxiv.org/pdf/2304.09807.pdf)), with high flexibility in terms of spatial scale and element type.
+20th, 2023`:** Extending MapTR to a general map annotation framework ([paper](https://arxiv.org/pdf/2304.09807.pdf), [code](https://github.com/hustvl/VMA)), with high flexibility in terms of spatial scale and element type.
 * **`Mar.
 22nd, 2023`:** By leveraging MapTR, VAD ([paper](https://arxiv.org/abs/2303.12077), [code](https://github.com/hustvl/VAD))  models the driving scene as fully vectorized representation, achieving SoTA end-to-end planning performance!
 * **`Jan.
 21st, 2023`:** MapTR is accepted to ICLR 2023 as **Spotlight Presentation**!
 * **`Nov.
 11st, 2022`:** We release an initial version of MapTR.